Holy Cross Hospital Malpractice Lawyers

 Health Care-Associated Infections

-- Central Line-Associated Bloodstream Infections in the Adult Medical ICU (in 2016) with four reported infections for 1315 central-line days
+- Central Line-Associated Bloodstream Infections in the Adult Medical ICU (in 2017) with zero reported infections for 591 central-line days

-- Healthcare Facility Onset Incident Rate of MRSA (for 2016) – Three patients suffer from Methicillin-resistant Staphylococcus aureus bloodstream infections over 51,762 patient days for a standardized infection ratio of 1.16
+- Healthcare Facility Onset Incident Rate of MRSA (for 2017) – one patient suffered from Methicillin-resistant Staphylococcus aureus bloodstream infections over 48,507 patient days.

-- Healthcare Facility Onset Incident Rate of CDI (for 2016) – 22 patients suffer from Clostridium difficile infections over 51,542 patient days for a standardized infection ratio of 0.66
+- Healthcare Facility Onset Incident Rate of CDI (for 2017) – 19 patients suffer from Clostridium difficile infections over 48,507.

 While every hospital and medical facility has issues that compromise patient safety, the federal government and State of Illinois monitor statistics to determine certain problems that are occurring at a higher rate than expected.
 Patient safety concerns at wholly cross the include: